Tips for planning your ACCA study: Start to finish.

 - The first thing you need to do is make a plan that breaks the journey down into stages.

-- We’d advise you to try and take one exam per sitting however we know that some people will want to try and finish a little quicker and others will need to take a break every now and then.
+- We’d advise you to try and take one exam per sitting.
+However, we know that some people will want to try and finish a little quicker.
+Whereas others will need to take a break every now and then.

 - The important thing is to be realistic about what you can achieve and how you’ll fit it in around the rest of your life.